This book describes the next step of software evolution

 which could likely offer a solution to many problems.
 According to an ambitious

-author’s claim, this technology can even help fixing society and corporation.
+author’s claim, this technology can even help fixing education and corporation.

 The goal of the book is to answer a million dollar question "how can we get